 If you are using real-time data, follow the steps below.

-Go to the Data Sources tab of the Data Explorer, and using the Satellite -> Imagery chooser with adde.ssec.wisc.edu/RTIMAGES, select the GE-IR – GOES-East 10.7 µm IR Image Type and an absolute time of 17:45 UTC from the previous day.

-Click Add Source to show the Field Selector.

-Select 10.7 um IR Surface/Cloud-top Temp -> Temperature.
+From the Field Selector, select 10.3 um IR Surface & cloud -> Temperature.

 Click Create Display.

 The 10.8 µm temperature image is overlaid on top of the visible image.
-To see the visible image, turn off the top MTSAT Satellite Data (All Bands...) checkbox in the Legend.
+To see the visible image, turn off the top MSG Satellite Data (All Bands...) checkbox in the Legend.
 Turn the image back on and click and drag the middle mouse button to activate the Cursor/Data Readout option.
 This option brings up a latitude, longitude, and data value readout below the display.
 Since there are two layers in the main display, there are two different readouts with the appropriate values and units.

 Change the font and color of the labels on the Main Display.

-In the Main Display window, choose Edit -> Preferences.
+In the Main Display, choose Edit -> Preferences.
 Click on Display Window.

 In the right column under Layer List Properties, change Font to Arial/Plain/14.
 Change the Color to yellow.
 Click OK.
 Return to the Main Display to see the changes.

-Notice the labels are the same in the Legend and on the Main Display.
-This can be customized.

-Right Click on the top Legend label, MTSAT satellite data (All Bands...).
-(Note: the label will be different when using real-time data.)

-Choose Edit -> Properties...
-Enter the following for the Legend Label and Layer Label:

-Legend Label – MTSAT data – 10.8 um

-Layer Label - %datasourcename% - 10.8 um %timestamp%

-Click OK.

 In the Layer Controls, you can view a histogram of the displayed imagery.
 Go to the Layer Controls and click on the Histogram tab for the 10.8 µm image.
 You can zoom in on a range of data and the display window will correspondingly change.
 Left Click+Drag on the histogram to create a box of data to inspect closer.
 Note the range of the data in the image display changes to match the range on your histogram.
 Click Reset if you wish to return to the original histogram and to the original image.

 Create a local dataset to access the FY2E Visible imagery files.
-To load real-time data skip to step 18.
+To load real-time data skip to step 17.